MetaMask/core/docs/migrate-tags.md

 > git tag | grep '<package-name>' | xargs git tag --delete
 ```

-- If anything goes wrong, and you haven't deleted the remote tags, run `git pull --all` and the tags in the remote repo will be restored to local.
+- If anything goes wrong, run `git pull --all` and the tags in the remote repo will be restored to local.